 Our volunteers support staff in bringing new programs and experiences to forest preserve visitors.
 They help to rehabilitate injured wild animals, collect, process and plant native prairie seeds, care for horses and farm animals, tend to chores, participate in pop-up workdays, interpret our DuPage heritage, and so much more.

-Danada Equestrian Center
+Volunteers help out at Danada Equestrian Center in Wheaton.

 This Thanksgiving, we are most thankful for the volunteers who give their time, talents and resources to support our staff, mission and purpose.
 Thank you, volunteers!

-Our volunteer opportunities – including complete position descriptions – can be found at our volunteer page.
+Our volunteer opportunities – including complete position descriptions – can be found on our volunteer page.
 For more information about our volunteer programs, contact Volunteer Services at 630-933-7233 or firstname.lastname@example.org.
 For one-day "Volunteer Restoration Workday" opportunities, see our calendar.

 Volunteers helping out at a volunteer restoration workday.